nixpig/corkscrew/README.md

 - Add option to output various data from request response.
 - Show some 'in progress' message/counter.
 - Maybe change the structure of `host -> request` to be like `request|request_group -> Optional(request|request_group) -> Optional(request|request_group) -> etc...`.
+- Improve structure and algorithm of request struct recursion.
 - Add option to specify requests by `host:request` or `request_group:request_group` / `request_group:request` in case of structural change above..
 - Make the parser option configurable, e.g. `corkscrew --parser json`, to implement different parsers instead of YAML.